dhis2/dhis2-docs/src/commonmark/en/content/user/managing-dashboards.md

 Click on **Confirm** in the dialog to apply the filter to the current dashboard.

-Filters are not stored, when switching to a different dashboard they are lost.
+Filters are not stored, so when switching to a different dashboard they are lost.
-Filter badges appear above the dashboard items to indicate that what is shown in the dashboard items is not the original analytical object, but a manipulated one where the filters override the stored dimensions' values.
+Filter badges appear above the dashboard items to indicate that what is shown in the dashboard items is not the original visualization, but a manipulated one where the filters override the stored dimensions' values.

 ![Current filters displayed as badges above the dashboard](resources/images/dashboard/dashboard-filter-badges.png)